n123git/YWSaveEditor/api-docs/yokai.md

 nickname:
 - Edited via the default set and get methods: `yokai.set("nickname", "hi!")`
    - Can also be edited via `setRaw()`, and `getRaw()`.
 Renders as a black-box in game for invalid values and `""` or `00` represents no nickname used.
+   - Uses cp932 (an extension of SHIFT_JIS) in JP versions, and UTF-8 in international versions, although this is automatically handled.

 unused1:
 - Edited via the hex set and get methods: `yokai.setRaw("unused1", "00")`.
 Also this currently has no known use.